FLOPMTL/FLOPMTL.github.io/_pages/en/artcade2019.md

     AN ANNUAL ALTERNATIVE VIDEOGAMES EXHIBIT
     ON A TERRACE SURROUNDED BY SKYSCRAPERS
     ONLY ON FRIDAY, JULY 26TH
-getyourticket : GET YOUR TICKET RIGHT NOW presentedby : "presented by" goldsponsors : "gold sponsors" silversponsors : "silver sponsors"
+getyourticket : GET YOUR TICKET NOW presentedby : "presented by" goldsponsors : "gold sponsors" silversponsors : "silver sponsors"